dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 It is common in call centers to validate the identity of the person on the communication channel through verification of some sort of personal identification information.
 The methods used, often varies with the situation and is business practices specific.
 The purpose of the validation parameter, is to allow the validator to save a label or token which identifies the method of identity validation used to identify the person at the other end of the communication channel.
-For security reasons, it SHOULD NOT contain the data used to validate the name.
+For confidentially reasons, it SHOULD NOT contain the data used to validate the name.
 However it MAY name the data used to validate the name (e.g. "SSN", "DOB", "user ID and password").
 It is up to the domain creating the vCon to define the set of tokens or values to be used for the validation parameter.